-The Consumer Price Index for All Urban Consumers rose 0.2 percent in October, the same increase as in each of the previous three months, according to a just-released report from the U.S. Bureau of Labor Statistics.
+The Consumer Price Index for All Urban Consumers rose 0.1 percent in November, a smaller increase than previous months, according to a just-released report from the U.S. Bureau of Labor Statistics.

 According to BLS, the latest hike continues a series of increases that have driven up car insurance rates.
 The motor vehicle insurance index rose 14 percent over the past year, according to the U.S. Department of Labor.